How to Prepare a Dog for a Long Car Ride

 Meal timing plays a major role in preventing travel-related nausea.

-• Avoid rich treats or new foods
+• new foods

 How Often Should You Stop on a Long Road Trip with a Dog?